-Our School Council have made a busy start to the year.
-They have even redesigned their notice board.
+School Council made a busy start to the year by redesigning their notice board.

 The School Council really enjoyed visiting the then mayor, Councillor Vincent Ricci and his wife Julie.
 The mayor presented certificates in good work assembly and was taken on a tour of school by school council members before enjoying a cup of tea and biscuits with them!

 Class 6 - Muzammal and Fatima

 Class 3 - Evie and Charlie-James

 Class 2 - Zenab and Zeeshan

 Our School Council visited the Civic Mayor of Tameside, Councillor Vincent Ricci, at Dukinfield Town Hall.
 Accompanied by our headteacher, Mrs Marsh, and our Chair of Governors, Mrs Walton, the children went prepared with questions to find out more about his important job.

 Class 4 Daniel and Faye